 LEARN THE FORM

-At the micro level, when teaching each new move, it is further broken down into logical steps, each step only focusing on a specific aspect of the move.
+At the micro level, when teaching each new move, it is further broken down into logical steps.
+Each step only focuses on a specific aspect of the move.
 Once all aspects of the move are acquired with a certain amount of fluency, then the move is practiced as a whole.

 At the macro level, the instructor is observing the class to see if the required principles are present while learning each new move.
 Principles learnt from the Tai Chi Basics course are reinforced and applied.
-New principles will also be taught and applied as the student progresses to the next level.
+New principles will also be taught and applied as the student progresses to each new level.

 LEARN VITAL ENERGY

-Advanced classes are taught by Senior or Master instructors who will continuously observe and guide each individual student’s progress using the Five Character Tactic as the basis.
+Advanced classes are taught by Senior or Master instructors who will continuously observe and guide each individual student’s progress.

 Heart is Calm 心静